ricefield/ricefield.github.io/projects/index.md

 <span id="calchat"></span>
 ### CalChat

-In my last semester at Cal, my friends Jesse Chen, Nelson Hoang, and I decided to enter a hackathon hosted by the UC Berkeley Student Technology Council (STC).
+In my last semester at Cal, my friends [Jesse Chen](http://jessechen.net), Nelson Hoang, and I decided to enter a hackathon hosted by the UC Berkeley Student Technology Council (STC).
 We used the occassion as an opportunity to learn NodeJS, which we had never worked with before.
-Despite being less polished and
+Despite a hastily assembled demo, we managed to [place third in the judging](http://stc.berkeley.edu/competitions/code-4-cal/2011-2012).

 Later that semester, we decided to enter the STC's Web App Competition and invited our friend Mark Wei to join our team.
-Over the course of a month, we rewrote our entire app (still in Node) and submitted it to the competition, winning both the Grand Prize and the People's Choice Award to take home a combined $4000.
+Over the course of a month, we rewrote our entire app (still in Node) and submitted it to the competition, [winning both the Grand Prize and the People's Choice Award to take home a combined $4000](http://stc.berkeley.edu/competitions/web-app-competition/2011-2012).

 You can see our app live at: calchat.net and our competition pitch deck here: [CalChat Presentation](https://speakerdeck.com/ricefield/calchat)